reshamrout/csv-analyser/README.md

-CSV Runner Dashboard
+# CSV Analyser Dashboard
 ## 1. Project Overview

-Challenge: CSV Runner Dashboard
+**Challenge:** CSV Runner
-Tech Stack: React.js (Vite), Tailwind CSS, shadcn/ui, Recharts
+This project was built as part of the CSV Runner Dashboard challenge, which focuses on parsing structured data, validating inputs, computing metrics, and presenting insights through clear visualizations.

-This project is a frontend dashboard application that allows users to upload a CSV file containing running activity data with the columns date, person, and miles.
-The application validates the CSV, computes summary metrics, and visualizes the data using interactive charts.
-Users can view insights for all runners or filter by individual persons.
+The application allows users to upload a CSV file containing running activity data with the columns date, person, and miles.
+Once uploaded, the system validates the CSV structure and data types, handles errors gracefully for invalid inputs, and processes the data entirely on the client side.

+**The dashboard provides:**

+- Overall analytics across all runners
+- Per-person insights through dynamic filtering
+- Summary metrics such as average, minimum, and maximum miles run
+- Interactive charts to visualize running trends over time

+The project is implemented using React (Vite) for performance and modularity, Tailwind CSS and shadcn/ui for a clean and accessible user interface, and Recharts for data visualization.
+The design emphasizes clarity, usability, and maintainability, resembling a real-world internal analytics dashboard rather than a simple demo.

 ## 2. Assumptions